barionleg/cesium.wiki.gs/FAQ.md

 CZML can be a flat file or can be streamed, such as from real-time telemetry from a vehicle in flight.
 Clients may join and leave the stream while it is in progress.

-<a id="czml_proprietary"></a>
+<a id="czml_open"></a>
-### Is CZML proprietary?
+### Is CZML an open standard?

-Absolutely not.
 We intend to propose [CZML](CZML-Guide) as a standard to the OGC when it is battle-tested.

-We provide an open source Java and C# [library for writing CZML](https://github.com/AnalyticalGraphicsInc/czml-writer) files, and open source converters to convert from formats like KML and Shapefiles to CZML.
+In the meantime, the [CZML Guide](https://github.com/AnalyticalGraphicsInc/cesium/wiki/CZML-Guide) is the public spec.
+We also provide an open source Java and C# [library for writing CZML](https://github.com/AnalyticalGraphicsInc/czml-writer) files, and open source converters to convert from formats like KML and Shapefiles to CZML.
 We encourage everyone to write converters to CZML, add CZML rendering support to their engines, and to discuss CZML on our [mailing list](https://groups.google.com/forum/#!forum/cesium-dev).